ninenines/bullet/README.md

 Bullet is a Cowboy handler and associated Javascript library for maintaining a persistent connection between a client and a server.

-Bullet abstracts a general transport protocol familiar to WebSockets, and is equipped with several "fallback" transports.
-Bullet will automatically use one of these when the browser used is not able to support WebSockets.
+Bullet abstracts a general transport protocol similar to WebSockets.
+Bullet will use a WebSocket if possible but will fallback to other transports when necessary.
+If the client supports EventSource connections then Bullet will use EventSource to send messages from the server to the client and XHR for messages from the client to the server.
+If EventSource is not available then Bullet will use XHR for both directions, using long-polling for server-to-client messages.

-A common interface is defined for both client and server-side to easily facilitate the handling of such connections.
+A common interface is defined for both client and server to easily facilitate the handling of such connections.
 Bullet additionally takes care of reconnecting automatically whenever a connection is lost, and also provides an optional heartbeat which is managed on the client side.

-Today Bullet only supports websocket and long-polling transports.

 Dispatch options
 ----------------